 - 1/4 cup chopped fresh parley (optional garnish)

 Preheat the Instant Pot on sauté setting (regular), and add oil to the pot.

-After about a minute, add the onion, and cook for about 4 minutes, stirring frequently.
+After about a minute, add the onion and mushrooms, and cook for about 4 minutes, stirring frequently.

 Add the garlic, and cook 30 seconds more.